Luiti/luiti/README.markdown

 the first time to retrieve the result and then that calculated result is used the next time you access the value".

-This function is heavily used in 17zuoye everyday, we use it to cache lots of things, such as a big data dict.
+This function is heavily used in 17zuoye every day, we use it to cache lots of things, such as a big data dict.

 ```python